Surfer12/BigOTimeandSpace/src/SortAlgo/EnhancedSortingAnalysis.md

 Pass 4: [1, 2, 3, 5, 8] // 3 is inserted into its correct position
 Sorted Array: [1, 2, 3, 5, 8]
 ```
-#### Output Log of the Insertion Sort Algorithm with Enhanced Logging
+#### Output Log of the Insertion Sort Algorithm with Enhanced Logging and Comments
 ```java
 int [] anArray = [5, 2, 8, 1, 3]